 He was interested in a few other big ideas.
 Energy independence (so he founded Tesla and Solar City).
 And space travel (SpaceX).
 His goal in the second project is to help humans avoid extinction.

 I have never sat in a room with an individual where I felt more inspired and humbled.
-I think the zeitgeist in the room was that we were seeing the successor to Steve Jobs in terms of inspiring us to think big.

 My Blackberry died today.
 Or maybe yesterday, I don’t know.

 It seems so long ago that we had to start hiding our Blackberry’s in our pockets to avoid always being chastised.